taejs/book-exploring-async-basics/src/introduction.md

 So, what do you think?
 Is the answer yes to some of these questions?
 Well, then join me on this venture as we try to get a better understanding of all these subjects.

-> We'll only use Rusts standard library.
+> We'll only use Rust's standard library.
 The reason for this is that we really want to know how things
-> work, and Rusts standard library strikes the perfect balance for this task providing abstractions
+> work, and Rust's standard library strikes the perfect balance for this task providing abstractions
 > but they're thin enough to let us easily peek under the covers and see what really happens.

 ## Following along